CamCove-Crichton/Whiskey-d_Away/README.md

 - Added in a check for uploading and existing static and media files from the development environment to the S3 bucket, and to upload new files and save changes in the S3 bucket moving forward by checking if the variable USE_AWS is in the os.environ
 - Made the the commit and pushed to github to initiate a push to heroku and checked the S3 bucket to confirm the static folder was now in my bucket
 - Added in an S3 object parameter to inform the browser to cache files for an extended period of time to improve performance for the user
+- Then moved back to the S3 bucket and uploaded the images for my site
+- Went to open the app from heroku to see it was all deployed and that the css, javascript and images are present

 ### Forking & Cloning